orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### withdrawAllForBeneficiary

 Function to withdraw all beneficiary funds on the contract.
+Settles if possible.

 *Allowed for anyone at any time, does not use `msg.sender` in its execution.*